-77 Bloor Street West is a 21-storey Class A office building located on the southwest corner of Bloor Street West at Bay Street in Toronto.
-The building contains two levels of underground parking.
-The major tenant, occupying approximately 60% of the rentable area, is a major Canadian Chartered Bank.
-77 Bloor Street West was built in 1969, and has been renovated several times, most recently in 2013.
-77 Bloor Street West is LEED Gold certified (pending), a Gold BOMA BEST Sustainable Building and is Gold WireScore certified.
+77 Bloor Street West is a 21-storey Class A, multi-tenanted office building located on the prominent southwest corner of Bloor Street West at Bay Street in Toronto.
+The building contains underground parking.
+TD Bank is the largest tenant occupying approximately 42% of the total size of the building .
+77 Bloor Street West was built in 1969, and has gone through a major retrofit in 2013.
+77 Bloor Street West is LEED Gold certified , a Platinum BOMA BEST Sustainable Building and is Gold WireScore certified.